AusDTO/dta-website/pages/transcripts/digital-capability.md

 **Michelle Norris:** The Australian Government ICT Entry-Level Programs help build the digital capability of government by ensuring we have the right skills and the right people to address the emerging ICT technologies and issues the government has to face in the future.

 The Entry-Level Programs has a really strong focus on increasing diversity amongst our ICT employees.
-It’s an area agencies are particularly focussed on at the moment.
+It’s an area agencies are particularly focused on at the moment.

-We have around 40% of our ICT workforce are female and the Entry-Level Programs are one means that agencies can use to increase their female participation in their ICT workforce.
+We have around 40% of our ICT workforce are female and the entry level programs are one means that agencies can use to increase their female participation in the ICT workforce.

 **Libby Varcoe:** People expect us to be doing really good things, they expect a very high service level from the Australian Government.

-People don’t go to government because they want to, it’s because they either have to or they need to, and we really need to honour that and make sure that’s a seamless experience.
+People don’t go to government because they want to.
+It’s because they either have to or they need to, and we really need to honour that and make sure that’s a seamless experience.

 By bringing in new skills, by mixing it up, by really challenging ourselves within our disciplines.